DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

 - full name - including a link to the user details page
 - email address

-If the user list contains more than 50 users, we paginate the list.
+We paginate the list if the user list contains more than 50 users.

 When a user is added to the organisation or removed from the organisation, we show a success message above the page heading.